Consolidate debt and more with these low-interest loans. Rates from 4.99%–29.99%*.

 It doesn’t do quite as well on Trustpilot, garnering an average of 8.3 out of 10, with only 70% of customers rating it as excellent.
 Customers say its strong point is customer service.

 Multiple customers report trouble with the transfer of their funds to creditors.
 Others were unpleasantly surprised by nonsufficient funds fees and didn’t like how much the origination fee turned out to be.

 To qualify for a FreedomPlus loan, you must:

 - Make at least $30,000 annually

 - Have a debt-to-income ratio of 40% or lower

 - Have a credit score of 640 or higher

-To qualify for the lowest interest rate, you’ll need excellent credit, need to borrow $15,000 with a term of 24 months and are able to qualify for FreedomPlus’s discounts.
+To qualify for the lowest interest rate, you’ll need to have excellent credit, borrow up to $14,000 with a term of 24 months and be able to qualify for FreedomPlus’s discounts.

 If you fall short on any of these requirements, consider applying for a FreedomPlus personal loan with a creditworthy cosigner to increase your chances of acceptance.